-In 2021-22 we:
+In 2022-23 we:

-- Placed 23 children with families for Adoption through our mainstream service, 2 through our future families scheme and a further 14 through our Concurrent Planning Service - Looked after 47 children in Foster Care. - Continued our partnership with Adoption Matters to offer early permanence for children through our Concurrent Planning Service, now the largest of its kind. - Increased the creative use of social media in our recruitment activities - Delivered adoption related support to families approved as adopters through Caritas Care including supporting children with life story work and working with schools.
+• Placed 15 children with families for Adoption through our mainstream

-- Provided adoption support for children referred to our services from Local Authorities - Continued to work collaboratively with the established Regional Adoption Agencies (RAAs) in the North West, Cumbria and North East, (Adoption Now, Adoption Counts, Adoption in Merseyside, Together for Adoption, Adopt Lancashire, Coast to Coast, Adopt North East and Adoption Tees Valley). - Continued to adapt our working model in response to the COVID 19 pandemic through offering all of our services to families, prospective foster cares and adopters remotely and virtually.
+- service, and a further 14 through our Concurrent Planning Service - Looked after 47 children in Foster Care. - Continued our partnership with Adoption Matters to offer early permanence for children through our Concurrent Planning Service, now the largest of its kind in England. - Increased the creative use of social media in our recruitment activities - Delivered support to families approved as adopters and foster carers through Caritas Care including supporting children with life story work and working with schools. - Provided support for children referred to our services from Local Authorities - Continued to work collaboratively with the established Regional Adoption Agencies (RAAs) in the North West, Cumbria and North East, (Adoption Now, Adoption Counts, Adoption in Merseyside, Together for Adoption, Adoption - Lancashire and Blackpool, Coast to Coast, Adopt North East and Adopt Tees Valley). - Continued to adapt our working model by offering all of our services to families, prospective foster carers and adopters remotely and virtually.

-In 2022-23 we will continue to work alongside our partners in the public and voluntary sectors, developing innovative and excellent practice to find families for those children who wait the longest.
-In so doing we will continue to assess, monitor and evaluate the significant challenges that the changing Adoption landscape presents.
+In 2023-24 we will; continue to work alongside our partners in the public and voluntary sectors, developing innovative and excellent practice to find families for those children who wait the longest.
+In so doing, we will continue to assess, monitor and evaluate the significant challenges that the changing Adoption landscape presents.